Vice: Project Doom: Plot

 Inspector Hart is ordered to stop a maniac on a road.
 After battling a high-tech, heavily armed truck, Hart discovers a monster, not a man, behind the wheel.
 His cargo is an unknown substance.
 Hart asks Christy and Sophia to find out its nature, and they report that the substance (probably a drug) leads to mafia and sorcerer Kim Long (in other translation – Kim Ron).
 Hart goes to China in search of him, and after breaking through mafia and monsters, he defeats Kim in battle.
 Christy determines that his clothes had soil particles from city of Ricardo (probably fictitious) in Central America.
 The information received leads Hart to a secret research base in the jungle, where he fights a certain flying cyborg.
 Defeating him, Hart recognizes his former friend, Captain Reese, whom he believed to be dead.
 He repents that he was once considered a war hero, because "there are no heroes in war."
 He tries to tell that a man with the face of Hart himself is behind the vice project, but at that moment he receives a bullet from an unknown sniper, but manages to say that Chris was kidnapped.
 The hero pursues the mercenaries on a train, fights the cyborgs in sewers and at the power plant, and finally Sofia says that Chris needs to be looked for in the biolaboratory.
 There he witnesses experiments on humans and animals and fights with a certain slimy mutant, but after defeating it, he realizes this is Chris, she confesses her love to him and dies in his arms, having managed to report that B.E.D.A.
 Corporation is behind everything (in Russian "beda" means "trouble", "doom").
 Hart also sees his own clones in the flasks.
 To avenge his girlfriend, Hart breaks through an ambush on the road and enters the corporate headquarters, where director is waiting for him behind the security lines, and he looks like an aged Hart.
 He explains that he considers all of humanity to be pigs, and himself to be the one who can give them everything they deserve, the hero is a clone of the villain, and the corporation should be controlled by a dynasty of such clones, replacing each other.
 Hart refuses the offer to take over the board.
 A fight ensues between them, and Hart defeats the director of the corporation, first as a human, then as a monster.
 Dying, he says that fate cannot be avoided.
 Hart leaves, but another clone comes to life in the flask.

+Release

+Vice: Project Doom was released on Nintendo Classics via Nintendo Switch Online subscription service on August 21, 2019.
+Sega served as the publisher.